 Blood pressure measures the force of blood pushing against the walls of the arteries.
 Normally, it rises and falls throughout the day.
-High blood pressure — also called hypertension — occurs when blood pressure remains high for a long time.
+High blood pressure — also called hypertension — occurs when blood pressure remains high.

-About 75 million American adults — or one in every three — have hypertension.
+About 108 million American adults — or 45 percent — have hypertension.
 The condition is only under control in about half of these people, according to the Centers for Disease Control and Prevention.

 High blood pressure is largely symptomless, which is why it’s often called a “silent killer.”
-It puts people at risk for several diseases, from heart problems to eye damage and blindness.
+It puts people at risk for several diseases, from heart problems and stroke to eye damage and blindness.

 “Many patients don’t know they have high blood pressure and therefore have these risks.
 I find the common misconception amongst my patients is that if their blood pressure is less than 140/90, ‘they’re good,’ but that’s not true,” said Dr. Kayla Dick, a board-certified family practitioner in Mansfield, Texas.

 People can control high blood pressure by using medications, natural methods such as lifestyle and diet changes or a combination of the two.

 Researchers don’t know the exact cause for high blood pressure, but several risk factors can lead to it.
 In blood pressure measurements, the first number — systolic blood pressure — measures the pressure against artery walls when the heart beats and pumps blood.
 The second number, diastolic, measures the pressure in between beats.

 Health practitioners consider anything above 130/80 as hypertension, though there are different degrees of hypertension.